ubinux/dnf/README.md

 ***
 Dandified Yum (DNF) is the next upcoming major version of [Yum](http://yum.baseurl.org/).
 It does package management using [RPM](http://rpm.org/), [libsolv](https://github.com/openSUSE/libsolv) and [hawkey](https://github.com/rpm-software-management/hawkey) libraries.
 For metadata handling and package downloads it utilizes [librepo](https://github.com/tojaj/librepo).
 To process and effectively handle the comps data it uses [libcomps](https://github.com/midnightercz/libcomps).

 From yocto2.3, rpm5 and smart are replaced by rpm4 and dnf.
-So this README is for yocto 2.3 ~ Now.
+So this README is for yocto 2.5.

 # 2. Overview
 ***